-Thought you imagined a far away look in your doc’s eyes the last time you tried to tell him about side effects you were experiencing from your meds?
+Thought maybe you imagined that far away look in your doc’s eyes the last time you tried to tell him about side effects you were experiencing from your meds?

 A staggering number of doctors are ignoring us when we report side effects.
 A study published in the Journal of Clinical Psychiatry found that patients are reporting side effects from their depression medications 20 times more than their psychiatrists bother to record in their charts.

-And even in cases where patients’ self-reported side effects were limited to “frequently occurring” or “very bothersome”…so were talking serious side effects here…the rate was two to three times higher than was actually recorded in their charts.
+And even in cases where patients’ self-reported side effects were limited to “frequently occurring” or “very bothersome”… in other words were talking about SERIOUS side effects here… the rate was two to three times higher than was actually recorded in their charts.

 Oh…it gets better…